insected/bobbae_gcp-wiki/Storage.md

 [[https://blog.cartridgemonkey.com/wp-content/uploads/2012/03/Google2.jpg]]

+Discuss different types of storage devices and methods.
+What are block devices?
+What is a filesystem in the traditional sense, for example ext4 in Linux kernel?
+What are networked file systems?
+How do they compare to Google Cloud filesystem?
+What is a SAN?
+What are disk arrays, RAID, hard disk vs. SSD?

 [Cloud Storage](https://cloud.google.com/storage/docs) allows world-wide storage and retrieval of any amount of data at any time.
 You can use Cloud Storage for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download.